pornin/DDer/README.md

 DDer and MDer operate under the following constraints:

  - The complete ASN.1 object must fit in RAM.
 Processing is not streamed.
-   Moreover, 32-bit integers are used for lengths, so total object length may not exceed 2 gigabytes.
+Moreover, 32-bit signed integers are used for lengths, so total object length may not exceed 2 gigabytes.

  - Tag value must fit on a 32-bit signed integer.

- - Individual OID components must fit on 64-bit signed integers.
+ - Individual OID components can have arbitrary size; be aware that many other existing ASN.1 libraries cannot handle components beyond 32 bits or so, therefore larger components should be avoided for better interoperability.

  - Dates must have year 1 to 9999.
 Year 0 is not supported.